notras/PowerVSConnectivity/README.md

     }

 ```
-Also we need to allow security zones from and to VPN
+Also we need to allow trafic between security zones from and to VPN

 ```shell
 set security address-book global address net_10.6.22.0 10.6.22.0/24 set security address-book global address NET_10.75.12.0 10.75.12.0/26